material-components/material-components-web/packages/mdc-typography/README.md

 Mixin | Description
 --- | ---
-`mdc-typography-base` | Sets the font to Roboto `mdc-typography($style, $adjust-margin: false)` | Applies one of the typography styles, including setting the font to Roboto and optionally adjusts the margin if the second argument is true
-`mdc-typography-adjust-margin($style)` | Positions text
-`mdc-typography-overflow-ellipsis` | Truncates overflow text to one line with an ellipsis
+`mdc-typography-base` | Sets the font to Roboto `mdc-typography($style)` | Applies one of the typography styles, including setting the font to Roboto `mdc-typography-adjust-margin($style)` | Positions text `mdc-typography-overflow-ellipsis` | Truncates overflow text to one line with an ellipsis